m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 This set of operations will properly allocate and initialize a mutex that is shared amongst processes.

 ## Sync for Other IPC
 In addition, shared memory accesses can be synchronized using operating system provided mechanisms for inter-process interactions.
-This is particularly important because the `PTHREAD_PROCESS_SHARED` option for pthreads isn’t necessarily always supported on every platform.
+This is particularly important because the `PTHREAD_PROCESS_SHARED` option for pthreads isn't necessarily always supported on every platform.

 We can rely on other means of synchronization in those cases, such as message queues and semaphores.